The Fate of The Country With Steve Bannon & Chase Geiser | One American Podcast

 People come and they give a listen and say, wow, this guy's talking about global capital markets.

-He's talking about economy, he's talking about finance, he's talking about things that impact my life, and he's putting it into kind of a political framework.
+And he's putting it into kind of a political framework.

 Over time, this become some of our most devout followers.

-And so that's the to me, that's the way you're doing it.
+And so that's the, to me, that's the way you're doing it.

 And you're doing that every day by putting up content.